-Metrics designed for influencer marketing.
+Metrics designed for influencer marketing

-The sooner you take action on building the pillars of your microinfluencer outreach strategy, the sooner you'll see results.
+The sooner you take action on building the pillars of your micro-influencer outreach strategy, the sooner you'll see results.
 In getting started, you'll want to focus on three areas for building out your program, driving ROI, and measuring results.
 Keep in mind that this is a unique marketing channel, so you'll need to develop a custom set of metrics.
 It won't be easy, but you can start by asking questions like these:

+Influencer How do you connect and maximize your communication presence among top micro-influencers?

+Buying conversations

-Influence factor How do you connect and maximize y presence among top micro-influenc Buying conversations How can you best assess the buying conversations that are taking place these relate to ROI for your brand?
-Purchase impact likelihood Are these conversations causing mor purchases in the market?
-Or are the you're observing simply correlations?
+How can you best assess the buying-related conversations that are taking place?
+How do these relate to ROI for your brand?

+Purchase impact likelihood

+Are these conversations causing more purchases in the market?
+Or are the results you're observing simply correlations?

-the solution
+The solution

-Experticity is your solution.
+ExpertVoice is your solution.
 If one expert can make a sale, imagine what a whole network can do.
-Experticity allows you to do just that: build a network of influencers you can inspire, educate, and engage with for years to come - while also quantifying the ROI of your strategy.
-Learn more at www.experticity.com.
+ExpertVoice allows you to do just that: build a network of influencers you can inspire, educate, and engage with for years to come - while also quantifying the ROI of your strategy.

+Learn more at www.expertvoice.com.